hamzakhalidchouhdary/calendar-ai-agent/README.md

 - Create a new project
 - Enable the Google Calendar API
 - Create credentials (OAuth 2.0 Client ID)
-- Download the credentials and save them as `credentials.json`
+- Download the credentials and save them as `credentials.json` at root

 ## Usage